 An idea is crucial to ignite the spark for a successful startup.
 And for a robust business idea, the best practice is to identify the problems that are existing in the market and create your business that revolves around finding solutions.
 Hence, ‘Problem Identification’ becomes the first thing to do followed by creating a business plan and customer acquisition strategies while developing an idea for the business.
 Once that is done, analyze your competitors and deliver a solution to the world that is better than the ones that are already there in the market.

 At times, even after creating a viable business solution, entrepreneurs realize that there are certain loopholes that are deterring them from moving ahead.
 And so, conduct surveys and understand what people actually think of your product or services.
-Accordingly, you can always bring modifications into your business idea to ensure that it is more sustainable than before.
+Accordingly, you can always bring modifications to your business idea to ensure that it is more sustainable than before.

 Step 3: Prototype Building